stianjsu/messeption/messeption/readme.md

 ### Gson
 We use gson to serialize and deserialize java objects to/from JSON.

-JSON saves all the fields of ForumBoard.
+JSON saves all the fields of a given ForumBoard.

 This is a bief description of BOARD.JSON: